-Electric baseboard heaters can be used to provide efficient, comfortable heating to all areas of your home.
-These heaters utilize electric heating coils to create the necessary heating, which is moved throughout the room by convection.
+Electric baseboard heaters provide efficient, comfortable heating to all areas of your home.
+These heaters utilize electric heating coils to create the necessary heating, moved throughout the room by convection.
 Cool air is drawn through the bottom of the unit and warmed by the interior heating coils and fins, exiting through the top of the heater into your room.

-Electric baseboard heaters are commonly installed beneath the windows in a home.
-In this location, they can be used to counter the heat loss which occurs when the room’s warm air comes in contact with the cold glass window panes.
-Window coverings that hang to the floor should be pulled back to avoid contact with the heater.
-Keep your electric baseboard heaters clear of furniture and other obstructions to maximize their performance.
+Baseboard heaters are commonly installed beneath the windows in a home.
+In this location, they can counter heat loss, which occurs when the room’s warm air meets the cold glass windowpanes.

 Advantages of Electric Baseboard Heaters

-Installing electric baseboard heaters may be preferred in certain applications.
-They are an ideal alternative to space heaters in homes that do not have central heating systems.
-Electric baseboard heaters can also be used to provide heating to areas of a home where the central heating system does not extend.
+- Electric baseboard heaters can provide heat to areas of a home where the central heating system does not extend.

 - The cost to install baseboard heat is less than the cost of installing a central heating system.

 - Electric baseboard heaters are installed easily in the areas needed and connected to the home’s electrical system.

 - Room occupants can adjust the temperature to their liking without affecting temperatures throughout the home.